loomio/loomio-docs/user_manual/src/getting_started/decisions/index.md

 # Making Collaborative Decisions

-Decisions are where you can progress a discussion to an outcome.
+Use Proposal and other poll types to progress a discussion to an outcome.

 - Involve the right people to make better decisions
 - Apply the decision making process that works for your group - seek advice or consent, or reach a consensus